 California is not new to her; in fact, she feels as though she is returning home.
-She received a bachelor’s in chemical engineering from U.C.
+Dr. Ehrman received a bachelor’s in chemical engineering from U.C.
 Santa Barbara and went on to complete a doctoral degree in chemical engineering in the major field of aerosol science and technology and the minor field of atmospheric science at UCLA.
 She is a licensed professional engineer in the state of Maryland.

-Ehrman served as a visiting scientist with the National Institute of Standards and Technology, in Maryland and as a National Science Foundation-sponsored post-doctoral fellow at the Paul.
+Dr. Ehrman served as a visiting scientist with the National Institute of Standards and Technology, in Maryland and as a National Science Foundation-sponsored post-doctoral fellow at the Paul.
 Scherrer Institute, in Switzerland.
 In 2006, she was named a Fulbright Scholar and visiting associate professor at the Indian Institute of Technology, Bombay, where she engaged with students and faculty in the Department of Chemical Engineering.
 She served as a Fulbright Alumni Ambassador from 2013-16.